 5. It has taught me how to be more empathetic and understanding of people and their situations.
 When I was younger, I was never a mean person but I was unaware of the intense things that many people have to deal with.
 Crohn's has allowed me to tap into a more empathetic side of myself that can relate to people who may be going through tough times.

 6. It has taught me how to develop an internal, subtle confidence.
 As young teens, we usually identify ourselves by how we look and what we have and develop a loud confidence because of those things.
 Living with IBD has given me the opportunity to develop confidence within myself that is based on how I treat others (and myself) and how I see people for who they are on the inside.

 10. It has shown me an appreciation for the select few people that have stuck with me on my journey.
-People come in and out of our lives, but it seems that they move quicker when you’re chronically ill.
+People come in and out of our lives, but it seems that they move more quickly when you're chronically ill.

 12. It has taught me that my health is constantly changing.
 Over the 7.5 years that I've lived with Crohn's, the way that I eat, relax, exercise and relieve stress have changed so many times, and that is the beauty of life: there is always something new to learn.

 13. It has taught me that is okay to be different.
-Everyone has their obstacle or circumstance that they have to deal with.
-In the end, we’re all different, and that’s okay!
+Everyone has an obstacle or circumstance that they have to deal with.
+In the end, we're all different, and that's okay!

 14. It has taught me how to live in the present moment.
 Because of the severity of our diseases and the fleeting moments of relief from symptoms, being able to live in the moment and enjoy now is the best practice that we can cultivate as we live our lives with IBD.

 15. It has taught me that I can be my own healer.
 While working with my medical care team, I also did my own homework about holistic health modalities and alternatives that I could incorporate into my life that could help me feel better, and they have.